Troy H. Middleton: Battle for Brest

 The battle for Brest was intense and very destructive.
 After two weeks of constant day and night attacks, Middleton's units forced the Germans into ever tighter positions.
 On 12 September, Middleton sent a letter to Ramcke offering him an opportunity to stop the bloodshed, and to surrender the city in a humane and reasonable way, with terms of surrender spelled out in the letter.
 Ramcke's terse reply was simply, "I must decline your proposal."
 Unhappy with the response, Middleton directed his soldiers to "enter the fray with renewed vigor...take them apart—and get the job finished."
 One week later, on 19 September, the Germans surrendered to Middleton, who, with much of his staff, had 99 unbroken days of combat.
 In a formal ceremony, Middleton gave the city back to its mayor, and General Patton arrived to pin a Distinguished Service Medal oak leaf cluster on Middleton for outstanding conduct during the campaign in Brittany, resulting in the capture of Brest.

 The Americans captured more than 36,000 Germans, and evacuated 2,000 wounded, far exceeding the estimate of 10,000 Germans given to Middleton by Patton before the operation.
 Ramcke was captured by troops of the 8th Division, and asked the deputy division commander for his credentials.
 The American general pointed to the M-1 rifles being carried by his soldiers and told Ramcke that those were his credentials.
 Ramcke appeared at his formal surrender clean shaven and with a well-groomed Irish setter.
 With plenty of reporters and photographers documenting the occasion, Ramcke commented in English that he felt like a film star.
-He was soon sent to a prisoner of war camp in Clinton, Mississippi, not more than 50 miles from where Middleton was born and raised.
+He was soon sent to a prisoner of war camp in Clinton, Mississippi.
 After the war he spent time in a prison camp in England, and then was sent to France where he was tried and found guilty of war crimes against French civilians during the fighting at Brest.
 Ramcke continued a correspondence with Middleton for 15 years following the war.